 Membership options are available on a monthly or yearly basis and can be cancelled at any time.
 How many books do you need to sell to pay for your membership?
 Most authors need to sell just a few books each month to justify the cost of membership.
 Better yet, just one of our marketing tips or teleseminars could help you sell hundreds or even thousands of books!
 And that could pay for your membership for many years to come.

 We are proud to offer our members a content-rich experience, with an abundance of educational resources and community support.
-From our teleseminars and courses to the templates, checklists and worksheets we release each week, we’ve got you covered.
+From our podcast interviews and courses to the templates, checklists and worksheets, we’ve got you covered.